UNIVERSITY OF OTAGO AND SOUTHERN DISTRICT HEALTH BOARD

-Due to a recent retirement, an exciting opportunity has arisen for a specialist Rheumatologist to take up a full-time joint Academic and Clinical position within the University of Otago and Dunedin Hospital.
+We are seeking to appoint a specialist Rheumatologist to take up a full-time joint Academic and Clinical position within the University of Otago and Dunedin Hospital.

 If you are looking for an exciting new opportunity and would like to know more about working with us, then please contact Associate Professor Michael Schultz, Head of Department, Department of Medicine, (academic component) or Dr Jo Mitchell, Clinical Leader, Rheumatology, (clinical component), contact details are below.

 Please note that there is no formal closing date and applications will be considered individually on receipt.
 The University reserves the right to close this vacancy at any time.